jcafferata/sports-goods-shop/README.md

 ### `yarn lint`

-To see linting issues.\
+To see linting issues.

 ### `yarn lint-and-fix`

-To automatically fix linting issues (when possible).\
+To automatically fix linting issues (when possible).

 ### `yarn prettier-check`

-To see style issues.\
+To see style issues.

 ### `yarn prettier-format`

-To fix style issues.\
+To fix style issues.

 ## Comments

 ### `Plus Requirements`

 -Error404 view.\
--Github actions.\
+-Github actions.

 ### `Misssing Requirements`

 -Update view.\
 -Delete view.\
 -Notifications modals.\
--More tests.\
+-More tests definitely.

 ### `Last Comments`

 I have tried to do my best.
 Focusing on those points that I usually take into account: Order, Simplicity, Styles and Reusable code.\
 Use only CSS to complete the entire project.\
-Mock some posts in json files for practicality of tests.\
+Mock some posts in json files for practicality of testing.\
+I added a couple of tests to show usage.
+I preferred to dedicate my time to other things in this challenge.